orthanc-server/orthanc-setup-samples/docker/oe2/README.md

 **Disclaimer**: this sample is provided 'as is' without any guarantee.
 Don't use it in production unless you perfectly understand every part of it.

+**Note**:  Since this sample was written, we have introduced a more advanced user management in the [orthanc-auth-service](https://github.com/orthanc-team/orthanc-auth-service).

 # Description

 This demo contains: